ReDI-School/intro-java/lesson3/exercise1.md

 Goal of this exercise is to get to know
 * how to mathematical operations with numbers in Java
 * how to concatenate Strings
-* how to comapre numbers
+* how to compare numbers

 ## Questions
 Try to find the answers within your group (in case of questions/problems => ask one of your teachers!)